Gerald Haas strode through to the inner office, hung his greatcoat on the stand and his Russian hat on top of that.

-'Chloe - are you protecting someone?'
+'Chloe why are you protecting her?'

-'Have you ever made contact with Melissa?'
+'Have you ever made contact with Melissa before?'

 'And you recognized her?'

-'She came back late evening and slept with me and I can confirm she's AC/DC.
-She made moves which were those of someone quite used to it all - I allowed some of them.
-I'm not both ways but it wasn't nauseating.
+'Just after 11:00.
+She went out about late afternoon, then came back late evening and slept with me and I can confirm she's AC/DC.
+She made the moves of someone quite used to it all - I allowed some of them.
+I'm not but it wasn't nauseating.
 In fact, that was the moment I decided it had to be all or nothing with you and me.'

 'We haven't talked that out yet.'

-'Let's get her down here,' said Miles.
-'Send her a text and tell her we'll put her up for a while.'
+'It was a funeral.
+Look, let's get her down here.
+Send her a text and tell her we'll put her up for a couple of days.'

 'Are you crazy?
-She's trouble.
-I have something to protect now.'
+She's trouble.'

-'She won't draw me - I think she killed my wife and I want to meet her.'
+'I think she killed my wife and I want to speak to her.'